How to prepare for your first Christmas with a foster child

 Date published

 Christmas is an exciting time to spend cosied up at home with family.
-If you’re spending your first Christmas with a foster child, you may be wondering how you can make it a special time for them.
+If you’re gearing up for your first Christmas with a foster child, it’s natural to wonder how to make this festive season feel special and welcoming for them.

-Christmas can often be a difficult time for foster children, especially older children.
-However, there are a few things you can do to make things a little easier and put the magic back into the festive season.
+While Christmas can be a challenging time for many foster children, especially older ones, there are plenty of ways to put the magic back into the festive season.

 There’s nothing quite like putting up the decorations.
 This is often a family tradition that instantly puts everyone into the Christmas spirit.